-Pasadena-based accident attorneys at Binder & Associates have represented thousands of injured clients all over Southern California.
+Encino-based accident attorneys at Binder Law Group, PLC have represented thousands of injured clients all over Southern California.
 From experience, we have found that insurance companies make it difficult for injured parties to obtain compensation, denying claims or reducing claims to insignificant values that are inadequate to cover medical bills and lost wages.
 Insurance companies look after their own bottom line—not yours.
 This is why it’s crucial to have an experienced law firm beside you when dealing with insurance companies.

 Role of Personal Injury Lawyer

 If you or a loved one has been in a motor vehicle accident, your personal safety comes first so you should seek medical treatment immediately.
-After you have seen a doctor, call the law firm of Binder & Associates.
+After you have seen a doctor, call the law firm of Binder Law Group, PLC.

 Our attorneys can guide you on your next steps, not only preserve your right to claim compensation but also for you to receive the full value that you legally deserve.
 We have compiled a list of do’s and don’ts to guide our clients and the public in pursuing accident insurance claims.